smollaha/Twitter/README.md

    - *data_collection.py*

-      gets the latest tweets for the topic for the time frame
+      gets the latest tweets for the topic in the time frame

    - *data_preprocessing.py*

-     cleaning, and vectorizing  given tweets
+     cleans and vectorizes  given tweets

    - *generate_recomendations.py*